 Therefore, I have included a video recipe to make this roti.
 The ingredients required to make this roti are very few and its good to eat this roti once in a while as a healthy option and it can be served with chutneys like beerakaya pachadi, onion tomato chutney, dosakaya chutney etc...

 It is good to eat ragi recipes like ragi malt or ragi java , ragi dosa during summer as they are filling and keep us cool during summers.
 I would also like to update more of ragi recipes as I keep blogging and updating.

 Finger millets have lots of health benefits and it is better to include these millets in our diet often as they help in keeping us fit and healthy and is also said to help us in losing weight.

-Finger millets are also called as ragi/ragulu/nachani in different parts of India.
-Finger millets are quite popular in the region of karnataka.
+Finger millets are also called ragi/ragulu/nachani in different parts of India.
+Finger millets are quite popular in the region of Karnataka.

 These millets are also given to kids by making its flour, making a porridge out of it and feeding toddlers/babies.
 Finger millets are a good baby food diet as well.

 This recipe requires mainly ragi flour or ragi atta, some chopped onions, green chillies and finely chopped coriander leaves and salt to make this roti which also needs some practice to press and spread the roti.